 - Tools and workshop fittings.
 The hand tools of a Grid home are predominantly memory-metal.
 A Grid resident configures their tool kit in software, and the same mass of metal switches between functions on demand.
 Lost tools become a design problem instead of a shopping problem.

 - Household objects.
-Shelving, cookware, furniture mounts, bike frames — anywhere a shape is useful some days and irrelevant other days, memory-metal replaces the drawer of single-use items.
+Shelving, cookware, furniture mounts, bike frames.
+Anywhere a shape is useful some days and irrelevant other days, memory-metal replaces the drawer of single-use items.

 - Modular fittings.
 Inside a Modularity build, memory-metal is the connector layer: the brackets, joints, and adjustable rails that let a room become a different room without a trip to the factory queue.